markdwags/Razor/README.md

   * [Jaedan](https://github.com/jaedan) (which this version is based on) who updated the project to compile and work in Visual Studio 2017 and made improvements to Crypt.dll that enabled this project to move forward.
   * [uoitalia](https://github.com/uoitalia) who made several performance changes from generic to non-generic collections that I incorporated in the first release.

+Since April 2018, this project has been been active and for 10 months implemented many quality of life changes (see 1.5.0.x [release notes](http://www.uor-razor.com/#releasenotes)) and in February 2019 integration into [ClassicUO](https://github.com/andreakarasho/ClassicUO) was established.

+Toss a coin to your [contributors](https://github.com/markdwags/Razor/graphs/contributors).

 ## Versions

 All version of Razor doesn't use the Windows Registry or %AppData%\Razor to store configuration, macros and profiles.
 In other words, it's portable.